Udea and Her Seven Brothers: Tunisia

 In a Tunisian tale titled Oudiâ Mtellfa Sbiâ and translated into French as La Doucette qui fit perdre les sept, seven brothers tell their mother they will leave home if she does not give birth to a daughter, and propose a signal to announce their sibling's birth: a sickle for a boy, and a red cloth for a girl.
 The woman gives birth to a girl, but her sister-in-law changes the signals and waves a sickle, so her nephews depart.
 Years later, the girl, now named Oudiâ Mtellfa Sbiâ, learns from a neighbour of her elder brothers' departure and questions her mother about it.
 The woman confirms the story and Oudiâ Mtellfa Sbiâ decides to visit them.
 The woman fills snail shells with her tears, string a necklace with them, gives it to her daughter and tells her never to take it off, then orders a Black servant to accompany Oudiâ Mtellfa Sbiâ in a camel.
 So the girl begins her journey.
-After a while, the Black servant, but the snail shells warns her against it.
+After a while, the Black servant asks her to climb off the camel, but the snail shells warns her against it.
 After another while, Oudiâ Mtellfa Sbiâ is convinced by the Black servant to get off the camel and drink some water from a fountain.
 She does that and loses her mother's necklace.
-After a third while, the Black servant orders Oudiâ Mtellfa Sbiâ to come off the camel, he and his wife take the camel and ride away, abandonign the girl in the desert.
-Oudiâ Mtellfa Sbiâ wanders through the desert until she finds stops to rest under a tree.
-A man passes by her and inquires her presence there.
+After a third while, the Black servant orders Oudiâ Mtellfa Sbiâ to come off the camel, he and his wife take the camel and ride away, abandoning the girl in the desert.
+Oudiâ Mtellfa Sbiâ wanders through the desert until she finds a place to rest under a tree.
+A man passes by and inquires her presence there.
 She tells him the whole story and the man recognizes her as her sister.
-He takes her to live with their brothers and their wives, and her opinion begins to be more valude by the men of the house than their wives', to the latter' chagrin.
+He takes her to live with their brothers and their wives, and her opinion begins to be more valued by the men of the house than their wives', to the latter's chagrin.
 Oudiâ Mtellfa Sbiâ's sisters-in-law then conspire to have her eat a snake's egg to humiliate her, as the tale continues as another tale type.